 Each room is equipped with a MicroFridge, desk, bookcase, desk lamp, desk chair, chest of drawers, wardrobe or closet, bed frame, and mattress (39 inches by 80 inches) for each resident.
 If a student is placed in a New York triple in Metz, the bed will be lofted and there will not be a desk lamp.
 Some double rooms also have lofted beds.

-feet by 20 feet although rooms in the lodges and townhouses are of varying dimensions.
+Most residence hall rooms measure approximately 12 feet by 20 feet although rooms in the lodges and townhouses are of varying dimensions.